 Multicultural grants program

-The multicultural grants program provides migrant and multicultural communities in the Northern Territory (NT) with funding for projects or activities that promote:
+The multicultural grants program provides funding to migrant and multicultural communities in the Northern Territory (NT).

 - social inclusion